markup-theme/markup-theme/markup_rst/source/rst.rst

 Inclusions may be done from within existing files as long as the target for that snippet is located in another file in the repository.

-.. warning:: Snippets may not be used within the same file, i.e. the target and destination may not be in the same file.
-This will cause a rendering issue in the output.
+.. warning:: Snippets may not be used within the same file.
+What this means is the source of the snippet may not also be the target for that snippet.
+This will cause a rendering issue in the output or an error in the build.

 These types of inclusions require two steps: